thinkray/edu/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Requirements

+1. Python 3.6+
+2. Django 3.0 See [How to install Django](https://docs.djangoproject.com/en/3.0/topics/install/) for details.
+3. mysqlclient See [notes for the MySQL backend](https://docs.djangoproject.com/en/3.0/ref/databases/#mysql-notes) for details.

 ## Install & Run

 1. Create a MySQL/MariaDB database and make sure you have a database user with full access of it.